ucsb-cs56/w20/_labWIP/f19-lab07a.md

 Check that you see your code on github under the  repo name <tt>{{page.labnum}}-githubid</tt>.

-## Step 3: Deploy app on localhost and heroku
+## Step 3: Deploy on Localhost

-Now, we'll get the app running on localhost first, then heroku.
+Now, we'll get the app running on localhost.

-### Step 3a: Running on localhost

 To get it running on localhost:
 1. Copy from `localhost.json.SAMPLE` to `localhost.json`.